michaeljsteel/NumBAT/docs/source/install.rst

 Installing the Native Windows version
 -------------------------------------------

-**This build is quite new and likely to have some hiccups.
-To ensure the libraries link correctly, it is vital to follow every step exactly.
-Please provide any feedback on your success or otherwise.**

 The Windows version of |NUMBAT| is built entirely using the native Windows toolchain including Visual Studio and the Intel Fortran compiler.
-There are a relatively large number of steps and tools required, but it should go relatively smoothly.
+There is a substantial number of steps and tools required, but it should go relatively smoothly.

 #. **Python environment**